top of page

 Well once a thought like that gets into someone’s head, there’s really no turning back.

-Since then I've traveled half the world, worked with everyone from slum dwellers to millionaires, and found common cause among them: to live an honest story.
+Since then I've traveled half the world, worked with everyone from princes to vagabonds, and found common cause among them: to live an honest story.

 My mission: to ensure those stories are told.